-If dry weather is what you’re after, the months with the lowest chance of precipitation in New York are December, February, and then June.
-The lowest chance of rain or snow occurs around early September.
-For example, on the week of September 3rd there are only 0.9 days of precipitation on average.
-By contrast, it’s most likely to rain or snow in late January and early February with an average of 2.6 days with significant precipitation the week of January 29th.
+If dry weather is what you’re after, the months with the lowest chance of significant precipitation in New York are September, January, and then March.
+Note that we define “significant precipitation” as .1 inches or more in this section.
+The lowest chance of rain or snow occurs around mid to late September.
+For example, on the week of September 17th there are no days of precipitation on average.
+By contrast, it’s most likely to rain or snow in late October with an average of 3 days of significant precipitation the week of October 22nd.

 When can you find snow in New York?
-Weather stations report moderate or seasonal snow likely to be deepest around no given month, especially close to late February and early March.
-Powder (new snow) is most often falls around November 5th.
+Weather stations report large amounts of snow likely to be deepest around March, especially close to late February and early March.
+The best time to ski (if at all) in New York is often around around December 17th when fresh powder is deepest.
 Please note that a value of 0 for snow in the graph below may either mean there was no snow, or that snow is unreported.

 Chance of Precipitation

 The graph below shows the % chance of rainy and snowy days in New York.